-3. Wrecking of buildings or structures of less than one thousand (1,000) cubic feet capacity.
+Wrecking of buildings or structures of less than one thousand (1,000) cubic feet capacity.

 Section 15.05.
-APPLICATIONS FOR ZONING PERMITS.
-Applications for building permits shall be filed in quadruplicate with the Zoning Administrator upon forms furnished and approved by the Township Board.
+APPLICATIONS FOR ZONING PERMITS

+Applications for building permits shall be filed in quadruplicate with the Building Inspector upon forms furnished and approved by the Township Board.
 The application shall be accompanied either by a plot plan as required in this Section, or by a site plan as required under Article VIII, whichever applies.
-If a site plan is not required under Article VIII, a plot plan shall be submitted, with the following information: (amended 12/9/19)
+If a site plan is not required under Article VIII, a plot plan shall be submitted, with the following information:

-1. Scale, date, and north directional arrow.
+Scale, date, and north directional arrow.

-2. Location map showing major intersections, and dimensioned diagram of the parcel.
+Location map showing major intersections and dimensioned diagram of the parcel.

-3. Dimensioned location, outline, and dimensions of all existing and proposed structures, and the location and extent of all uses not involving structures.
+Dimensioned location, outline, and dimensions of all existing and proposed structures, and the location and extent of all uses not involving structures.